- Plesk for Linux

 Port 25 is blocked for outbound connections.

 Sometimes internet service providers (ISP) can restrict or limit outbound/inbound connections on port 25 due to security reasons.
-Also, the Google Cloud platform has such port blocked by default, and services like G Suite should be used to send mail.
+Also, the Google Cloud platform has such port blocked by default, and services like Google Workspace (former G Suite) should be used to send mail.

 Note: Networking tasks and the local firewall configuration are the activities that should be handled by the Plesk server administrator, as Plesk is a part of the server infrastructure and relies on local network settings.